Muilibilal/zero_day/README.md

-Hello👋🏼
+## Hello👋🏼
-I'm Bilal, A seasoned developer.
-I have few projects and currently I'm undergoing a SE course.
+#### I'm Bilal, A seasoned developer.
+I have few projects and I'm currently undergoing a SE course.

+I'll be writing a few articles on some Js concepts which would be helpful to beginners

 **Article1: The difference between let and const in Javascript**